mother-of-all-self-hosting/ansible-role-redis/README.md

 >
 > The Redis Labs company [announced their switch to source-available model](https://redis.com/blog/redis-adopts-dual-source-available-licensing/).
 >
 > However, we at [etke.cc](https://etke.cc) are interested in supporting the Open Source community, so although we will continue to maintain this role for a while, we recommend you to use [Valkey](https://valkey.io/) instead.
-You can find our Ansible role for it [here](https://github.com/mother-of-all-self-hosting/ansible-role-valkey).
+You can find our Ansible role for it [on this repository](https://github.com/mother-of-all-self-hosting/ansible-role-valkey).

 This is an [Ansible](https://www.ansible.com/) role which installs [Redis](https://redis.io/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.